By KBB.com Editors

 You'll like the Jeep Liberty if you want a mid-size SUV with rugged good looks, room for five and go-anywhere off-road capabilities.
 Plus, the Sky Slider Roof lets you have open air fun without the added noise and security concerns of owning a soft-top Jeep Wrangler.

 You may not like the Jeep Liberty if you don't plan to venture away from paved roads.
 By focusing strictly on on-road handling, many newer crossover SUVs offer more comfort and efficiency than the Liberty while still offering SUV roominess.

-Driving Impressions The 2008 Jeep Liberty must contend with both on- and off-road driving situations and it manages to perform admirably in both.
-At freeway speeds, the all-new suspension provides a smooth...and quiet ride, yet on winding roads the steering is responsive and body lean is well controlled.
+Driving Impressions The 2009 Jeep Liberty must contend with both on- and off-road driving situations and it manages to perform admirably in both.
+At freeway speeds, the revised suspension provides a smooth...and quiet ride, yet on winding roads the steering is responsive and body lean is well controlled.
 However, it is away from paved roads where the Jeep Liberty really shines, with two highly capable four-wheel drive systems, All-speed Traction Control, Hill Descent Control, Hill Start Assist and anti-lock brakes with rough road detection giving the Liberty truly impressive off-road credentials.
 The Liberty's V6 provides plenty of power for tackling demanding trails, but on the open road it feels lethargic, requiring frequent downshifts to maintain speed when traveling uphill.

 Sky Slider Roof